Skip to main content

 Models

-Control which models your users can access through Devin for Terminal.
+Control which models your users can access through Devin CLI.
 You can:

 • Whitelist specific models — Restrict users to a curated list of approved models